 What other home improvement projects do Yukon homeowners take on in an attempt to boost the value of their home?

-Fixing or replacing the roof is one.
-The kitchen renovation is another.
+The kitchen renovation is one.
 Remodeling and redoing the bathroom, whether it’s a master bathroom or the main one, is yet another.
 Some people look to improve their outdoor living space, such as adding or replacing a deck, installing a brand new patio, adding a wood burning stove outside, a stone wall, walking past, and more.
 Finishing off a basement is popular, but it poses numerous challenges as well.

 Adding an addition onto your home is often going to be the single most expensive investment you can make, and while it will certainly add square footage and possibly even an extra bedroom or two, the return on that investment will be subject to factors beyond your control.